Partially Observable Szilard Engines

 This reasoning opens the door to using information engines not only to discuss the physical nature of information, but also to put adaptive information processing on a clear physical footing, and thereby provide a thermodynamic foundation to study the physics of intelligent observers.
 To that end, it is {crucial to know: what are the characteristics of observers that process information in this thermodynamically optimal way? }

-{Here, we explore this question by analyzing a parameterized class of engines that arises naturally when \LS's model is generalized to partial observability (see Secs. \ref{partial} and \ref{tiltedBox}).
+{Here, we explore this question by analyzing a parameterized class of engines that arises naturally when \LS's model is generalized to partial observability (see sections \ref{partial} and \ref{tiltedBox}).
 This model is simple and generic, allowing us to isolate effects stemming from the mismatch between what the observer can perceive, and what the observer can do.
-The class of generalized partially observable \LS\ engines and their corresponding optimal observers, which we analyze here, serve as a canonical example to provide a basis for further considerations (see discussion at the end of Sec. \ref{eta}).
+The class of generalized partially observable \LS\ engines and their corresponding optimal observers, which we analyze here, serve as a canonical example to provide a basis for further considerations (see discussion at the end of section \ref{eta}).
 We find that parametric optimization of deterministic coarse grainings does not discover minimally dissipative observers.
 Optimal memories are intrinsically probabilistic.
-We compute them, and analyze their physical characteristics in Secs. \mbox{\ref{optimalObservers}--\ref{eta}}.
-The cost-benefit trade-off structure is analyzed in Sec. \ref{optimalObservers}, and its connection to the computation of a rate--distortion function is explained.
-Sec. \ref{Sec:opt_mem} provides a model for a physical implementation of probabilistic, minimally dissipative memories, and the thermodynamic efficiency these memories afford is examined in Sec. \ref{eta}. }
+We compute them, and analyze their physical characteristics in sections \mbox{\ref{optimalObservers}--\ref{eta}}.
+The cost-benefit trade-off structure is analyzed in section \ref{optimalObservers}, and its connection to the computation of a rate--distortion function is explained. section \ref{Sec:opt_mem} provides a model for a physical implementation of probabilistic, minimally dissipative memories, and the thermodynamic efficiency these memories afford is examined in section \ref{eta}. }